The Minstrel Show

-The Minstrel Show is the second studio album by hip hop trio Little Brother.
+The Minstrel Show is the second studio album by American hip-hop trio Little Brother, released on September 13, 2005.
 It followed the critical success of their 2003 debut, The Listening.
 The album was highly anticipated and touted as a probable breakthrough for the group, even before its release.
 The title is a reference to the minstrel shows that were popular in the United States during the 19th century.

 Themes

 The album has a running concept based on a fictional television network called "UBN" (U Black Niggas Network), which is a satire of stereotypical programs and advertisements for African Americans.
 For example, on "Cheatin", Phonte (performing under his alter-ego "Percy Miracles"), spoofs the over-dramatic R&B sagas performed by singers such as R. Kelly and Ronald Isley.
 Many of the skits contain tongue-in-cheek references to black pop-culture in the United States.

-Controversy
+Controversies

-For many reasons, the furor surrounding The Minstrel Show overshadowed the music itself.
-On August 16, 2005, hip hop magazine The Source's Editor-in-Chief, Joshua "Fahiym" Ratcliffe, announced his retirement due to conflicting opinions on the rating The Minstrel Show was to receive in the next issue of the publication.
-According to Ratcliffe, his original rating of 4.5 (out of 5) was reduced to 4 by the magazine's Chief Brand Executive, Raymond "Benzino" Scott and CEO Dave Mays because Ratcliffe gave then-upcoming artist Young Jeezy a rating of 4.
-After they refused to change the rating back to 4.5 he decided to step down from his editorial position.
+The controversy surrounding The Minstrel Show release drew more attention than the music itself.
+On August 16, 2005, Editor-in-Chief of The Source magazine, Joshua "Fahiym" Ratcliffe, announced his resignation due to conflicting opinions on the rating The Minstrel Show was supposed to receive in the next issue of the publication.
+According to Ratcliffe, after the review was finalized and the album's score was set to 4.5 out of 5, the magazine's Chief Brand Executive Raymond "Benzino" Scott and CEO Dave Mays announced their plans to reduce the score to 4.
+Benzino believed the album should not receive a higher score than Young Jeezy's Let's Get It: Thug Motivation 101, which received a rating of 4.
 For his part, Benzino admitted at the time of questioning, that he had yet to listen to the album for himself and had no problem with Ratcliffe's original rating.
+Little Brother's Phonte later remarked that the controversy brought more attention to the album than it could have received from the rating alone.

-While this may have built up anticipation for the album, another more serious obstacle reared its head when the entertainment network BET (Black Entertainment Television) refused to play the group's video for the single, "Lovin' It", allegedly because they deemed it "too intelligent".
+Another controversy was regarding the entertainment network BET (Black Entertainment Television), which refused to play the group's video for the single "Lovin' It", allegedly because they deemed it "too intelligent".
 Michael Lewellen, a publicist and program director for BET, responded, "It's not true, not in that context.
 BET reserves the right to show or not to show music videos of any type based on the network's own standards and decision-making processes."
+In an interview with GQ magazine, Phonte explained that BET never told them about the ban and he only found out about it on the Internet.
 In a portion of the video, the group lightly pokes fun at the different stylistic aspects of hip hop subgenres such as "gangsta", "backpack", "earthy" and "icy".
 The rest of it sees them performing to a zealous crowd.